mrdbourke/tensorflow-deep-learning/README.md

 # Status

-As of: 01 Mar 2021 - LAUNCHED!
+As of: 05 Mar 2021 - LAUNCHED!

-* **Currently:** Preparing slides & notebooks for 07, 08, 09 then going to record
+* **Currently:** Preparing slides & notebook for 07 (livestreaming lots of this on Twitch: https://www.twitch.tv/mrdbourke)
 * **Video count:** 182/~220+, aiming to do ~10 videos per day during recording sessions
 * Finished videos for: 00, 01, 02, 03, 04, 05, 06
 * Finished slides for notebooks: 00, 01, 02, 03, 04, 05, 06